Monarchy of Belize: National Assembly

+Further, the constitution outlines that the governor-general alone is responsible for appointing senators.
+The viceroy must make five senatorial appointments on the advice of the prime minister, one after consulting the Belize Advisory Council, and two on the advice of the leader of the opposition, or if the position is vacant, then in accordance with the advice of person(s) selected by the governor-general in his own deliberate judgment.

 All laws in Belize are enacted with the viceroy's signature.
 The granting of a signature to a bill is known as Royal Assent; it, and proclamation, are required for all acts of parliament, usually granted or withheld by the governor-general, with the Public Seal of Belize.

 The authority of the Crown is embodied in the mace of the House of Representatives, which bears a crown at its apex; unlike other bicameral realms, however, the Belizean legislature only has a mace for the lower house.